jfalzoi-thales/qual/3rdParty/Extern_Rs485/README.md

     @arg: -b <Baud Rate>
     @arg: -p <Serial Port Device>
-    @arg: -m < 1 or 0 > When this argument is equal to 1, the application some times will send random data to QTA, tessting our mechanism
+    @arg: -m When this argument is passed, the application some times will send random data to QTA, testing our mechanism